WalletScrutiny/WalletScrutinyCom/_android/app.goodcrypto.md

 ---
 wsId:
-title: "Good Crypto: one trading app for all exchanges"
+title: "Good Crypto: manage all exchanges with one app"
 altTitle:
 authors: